 Steve is the the creator of the Mark Time and Parsec Award-winning podcast series The Arbiter Chronicles, as well as the author of two novels spawned by the series Taken Liberty and Unfriendly Persuasion.
 He is also the author of Peace Lord of the Red Planet and three short stories for the ReDeus series from Crazy 8 Press.
-He has written for DC Comics and Starlog, and is publisher for the Maryland-based Firebringer Press, whose recent anthologies include Somewhere in the Middle of Eternity and the forthcoming Elsewhere in the Middle of Eternity.
+He has written for DC Comics and Starlog, and is publisher for the Maryland-based Firebringer Press, whose recent anthologies include Somewhere in the Middle of Eternity and Elsewhere in the Middle of Eternity.

 by Steven H. Wilson

 The first card says this poor guy has cancer.
 Yeah, they gave me 3×5 cards.
 Like it’s 1968 or something.
 “Just go by the script,” they said.

 I go by the script.
 It doesn’t go well.

 “I won’t go.”
 He folds his ghostly arms and sits down on his own dead body.

 Sounds a little weird, right?
 Sits on his own dead body?
 Ghostly arms?
 3×5 cards?